-- 2.1 The HRA has been carried out in the continuing absence of formal central Government guidance, although general EC guidance on HRA does exist3.
-The former Department of Communities and Local Government (DCLG) released a consultation paper on the Appropriate Assessment of Plans in 20064.
+- The HRA has been carried out in the continuing absence of formal central Government guidance, although general EC guidance on HRA does exist5.
+The former DCLG released a consultation paper on the Appropriate Assessment of Plans in 20066.
 As yet, no further formal guidance has emerged.
-However, Natural England has produced its own internal guidance as has the RSPB.
-All of these have been referred to in undertaking this HRA. - 2.2 Figure 1 below outlines the stages of HRA according to current draft DCLG guidance.
+However, Natural England has produced its own internal guidance7, as has the RSPB8.
+These have been referred to, alongside the guidance outlined in Section 1.3, in undertaking this HRA. - 2.2 Figure 2 below outlines the stages of HRA according to current draft DCLG guidance.
 The stages are essentially iterative, being revisited as necessary in response to more detailed information, recommendations and any relevant changes to the plan until no significant adverse effects remain.

-Figure 1: Four Stage Approach to Habitats Regulations Assessment.
+Figure 2: Four Stage Approach to Habitats Regulations Assessment.
 Source CLG, 2006.